endeve/thornado/README.md

 </pre>

 # Activities, progress, and results
+## June 24-25
+1. Had FlashX/Thornado Hackthon in the morning.
+2. Continue running the case on Borealis using multiple CCS modes
+3. It seems that using all 6 GPUs make the multi-ccs runs more successfull, i.e., less ping failed errors.
+Need further investigation.

 ## June 20-21 2024
 1. FlashX/Thornado SineWaveStreaming case runs on pvc16, a 2 GPUs nodes, with 2CCSs and also 4CCSs.
 With a total simulation time for  2CCS = 20m23.353s, 4CCS =  13m22.448s
 ## June 17-18 2024